pythonicdroids/masterpiece/README.md

 can help people who have experience in something and who want to learn something else

+the problem with this is that you need prior experience with a sport or a instrument

+The is easily relatable, and overall a good idea but I feel that the execution is less than perfect max

+It would help someone who doesnt know anything about another part or area of sports or instruments and help them get more invested in it

+might only target a specific group of people

+more innovative

+harder to accomplish
+aron

+ishanvis and kavyas are too overcomplicated vivaan

+hard to understand

+thinking outside the box

+We can use Ishanvis idea to gain intrest in something and then use Maxs to help them get good
 ### Aron

 Create a device to track what people are eating.